Tissinapa/fsmeanproject/README.md

 Install the dependencies

-npm install
+`npm install`

 If you don't have nodemon installed then use this command

-npm install nodemon
+`npm install nodemon `

 Then use

-npm run dev
+`npm run dev`

 Split terminal

 go to angular-src using

-cd angular-src
+`cd angular-src`

 Then use

-ng serve
+`ng serve`

-If there is error open incaseoferror.jpg
+If there is error open incaseoferror.jpg or follow the link to it: https://github.com/Tissinapa/fsmeanproject/blob/main/incaseoferror.jpg

 My apologies i really don't know how to deal this error otherwise.

-noerror.jpg show how the file looks when its working
+noerror.jpg show how the file looks when its working: https://github.com/Tissinapa/fsmeanproject/blob/main/noerror.jpg

 Project runs on http://localhost:4200